-Analyze your statements often.
-Also stay aware of what other homes are purchased for in your neighborhood.
-You've been paying mostly interest if your closing was fewer than 5 years ago, so your principal most likely hasn't been reduced by much.
+Keep track of money going toward the principal.
+Also be aware of the price that other homes are purchased for in your neighborhood.
+You've been paying mostly interest if you closed your mortgage fewer than 5 years ago, so your principal probably hasn't been reduced by much.

 Contemporary Mortgage Services, Inc can answer questions about PMI and many others.
 Call us at 407-834-3377.